 The diversity of devices, network protocols, and data formats that you adopt in your IoT solutions presents one of the greatest architectural challenges for IoT.
 If you intend to adopt more than one IoT platform in your IoT solution, you’ll need to consider whether the technologies that are used within each IoT platform can be integrated into a cohesive solution.

 One of the best strategies for maintaining interoperability in IoT is adopting standards.
-Standards provide you with flexibility to switch out or introduce additional components, as long as the new components conform to the same standards that you already adopted.
+Standards provide you with flexibility to switch out or introduce additional components and leverage the open source tools, as long as the new components conform to the same standards that you already adopted.

 Reference architectures also provide guidelines to assist you in planning your IoT architecture.
 They are usually standards-based and encapsulate design patterns and best practices.
 Adopting a reference architecture, and then selecting IoT platforms that implement them by following the guidelines described in the reference architecture, is a reliable strategy for maintaining interoperability within your IoT architecture.